MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 -  In the search bar, add "OneDrive".
 Alternatively you can scroll down to the OneDrive settings.

--  Click on the checkbox next to the "Enable sync health reporting for OneDrive" setting name.
+-  Check the checkbox next to the "Enable sync health reporting for OneDrive" setting name.

 -  Close the Settings picker from the "X" at the top right.